 Serum Token ($SRM)

-SRM is the native token on the Serum ecosystem.
+SRM is the native utility and governance token on the Serum ecosystem.
 SRM holders benefit from 50 percent of all fees on the network.
 Also, those with one megaSerum (MSRM) token, or one million SRM stacked together, are exempted from paying 60 percent of their trading fees.

 Other utilities of the token include paying for transaction fees, just like Binance’s BNB.
 Also, it can be used for staking and providing a limited governance model.